LaCara Biddles

 Welcome

-To all my fellow baby loss parents, know you are not alone.
-I am so incredibly grateful that you are here and am holding you and your babies in my heart.
+To all my fellow loss parents, know you are not alone.
+I am so incredibly grateful that you are here, and I am holding you and your babies in my heart.

 I look forward to connecting with you and helping you keep your baby’s memory alive.